Position: Assistant Coach, Safeties

 • Contributed to a Clemson defense that finished tied for first in the nation in fewest passing yards allowed per attempt (5.6) and fourth in passing efficiency defense (100.2).
 Clemson was also sixth in interceptions (20) and eighth in total defense (311.5).

 • Came to Clemson after 16 seasons as head coach at Grayson (Ga.)
 High School.
-The Rams were 137-48 during that time with seven region championships, a state championship in 2011 and a state semifinal playoff appearance in 2015.
+The Rams were 137-48 with seven region titles, a state championship in 2011 and a state semifinal playoff appearance in 2015.

 • Grayson High School finished in the top 25 in the nation four times, including No. 3 in 2011.
-The program reached the No. 1 ranking in the nation twice during his tenure.
+It reached the No. 1 ranking in the nation twice during his tenure.

 • Began his coaching career at Grayson High School on March 21, 2000, and started his career at Clemson on March 21, 2016.